poudel-bibek/AI-Assignments/after_class.md

 # 🎩

-The solution to this assignment will be available (as a Google Colab notebook) after we go through it in class.
+The solution to this assignment will be provided (as a Google Colab notebook) after class.
 Till then, try solving it yourself.

 <br><br><br>
 <br><br><br>